izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/README.md

   with large Perforce repositories.
 * **[Remote Execution](Docs/Config/RemoteExecution.md)**: Functionality to offload compute work to other machines, including C++ compilation and content builds.
-* **[Analytics](Docs/Config/Analytics.md)**: Receives telemetry from the Unreal Editor, and shows charts for key workflow metrics.
+* **[Studio Analytics](Docs/Config/Analytics.md)**: Receives telemetry from the Unreal Editor, and shows charts for key workflow metrics.
-* **[UnrealGameSync Metadata Server](Docs/Config/UgsMetadataServer.md)**: Various features for teams using UnrealGameSync, including build status reporting, comment aggregation, and crowdsourced voting functionality.
+* **[UnrealGameSync Metadata Server](Docs/Config/UgsMetadataServer.md)**: Various features for teams using UnrealGameSync, including build status reporting, comment aggregation, and crowdsourced build health functionality.
 * **[Device Manager](Docs/Config/Devices.md)**: A system for allocating and managing a farm of development kits and mobile devices.
-* **[Automation Hub](Docs/Config/AutomationHub.md)**: A frontend for querying automation results across streams and projects, integrated with
-  AutomationTool and Gauntlet.
+* **[Automation Hub](Docs/Config/AutomationHub.md)**: A frontend for querying automation results across streams and projects, integrated with AutomationTool and Gauntlet.

 Read more about our [goals and philosophy](Docs/Goals.md), or check out the [FAQ](Docs/Faq.md).